-- Now let's try changing the motor speeds by changing the variable! - First, add a pause block so the robot moves forward at the first speed (50) for 1 second. - Now change the variable by using a change block to increase x by 50. - Finally, add another motor block to set each motor to speed x again - try it out, the robot should change speed this time!
+- Now let's try changing the motor speeds by changing the variable! - First, add a wait block so the robot moves forward at the first speed (50) for 1 second. - Now change the variable by using an increase block to increase x by 50. - Finally, add two more motor blocks to set each motor to speed x again - try it out, the robot should change speed this time!